Exodus-Privacy/website/content/page/what.md

 {{< fig src="/media/report-overview.png" caption="Overview of a report" >}}
 </center>

 Each report will tell you what are the trackers embedded into the application.
 By clicking on a tracker's name, we will be redirected to the details of the tracker and the list of application using it.
-If the tracker description is empty or inaccurate, feel-free to help us to improve it.
+If the tracker description is empty or inaccurate, feel-free to help us to improve it by submitting improvements or creating an issue on [Github](https://github.com/exodus-privacy/).

 <center>
 {{< fig src="/media/report-trackers.png" caption="Overview of the detected trackers list" >}}